hashicorp/katakoda/terraform-organize-configuration-workshop/step1.md

 You can verify the website endpoint URLs by opening them in your web browser.

-In the next step, you will begin to organize this configuration by seperating your development and production configuration.
+In the next step, you will begin to organize this configuration by separating your development and production configuration.